De Anza College

-De Anza College is a public community college in Cupertino, California.
+De Anza College is a public community college in Cupertino, California, United States.
 It is part of the Foothill-De Anza Community College District, which also administers Foothill College in nearby Los Altos Hills, California.
 The college is named after the Spanish explorer Juan Bautista de Anza.

 Academics

 The average class size at De Anza is 35, and approximately 2,800 students transfer per year.
 It also attracts a heavy international student population.

 Puente Project

 The Puente Project is a program offered at De Anza that helps underserved students transfer to 4-year institutions.
-"Puente" means "bridge" in Spanish, which symbolizes the bridge the program builds for the students to reach higher education.
+"Puente" means "bridge" in Spanish, which symbolizes the "bridging" of students to higher educations due to the program.
 Puente is made up of three key components: English, individualized counseling, and individual mentoring.
 Puente students transfer from De Anza at a much higher rate than non-Puente Latino students—61% of De Anza's Puente students transfer within six years.